webczat/record-booster/README.md

 * `PrintMembers`,
 * `ToString`.

+# Development environment setup
+The recommended development environment is (Visual Studio Code)[https://code.visualstudio.com/]) code editor with `devcontainers` extensions installed.

+This repository contains a devcontainer configuration and using a devcontainer is recommended.
+If you don't plan to using a devcontainer, you can install recommended extensions from marketplace.

 # Building
 Building is straight forward.
 Generally you can just execute the following command in the root folder: